Collaborative Business at Every One Every Day is about doing business differently.

 Brenna brings experience in small business accounting, community programming, and collaborative planning.
 She helps residents develop their ideas, figure out practical steps like finances and planning, and create group projects that are rooted in care and shared values.

-Registration is open for our next collaborative business,
+Registration is FULL for our next collaborative business,

 The Inkubator Collective.